Meta Brevoort: Death

 A few months later, on December 19, 1876, she died at her home in Dorking, England, where she lived with her niece.
+Her death was caused by rheumatic fever, resulting from a streptococcal infection.
 Her body was taken to Oxford, where she was buried in a grave in St Sepulchre's Cemetery, next to the grave of her sister, Mrs Coolidge.